Light, narrow, soft saddle bag system for the KTM 1090, 1190 and 1290

 By making a squatter frame and positioning the bags above the muffler, we have achived this.
 The challenge was then to get a bit more volume into the carrying capacity of the bike and again we jumped out the box.
 We combined an Avduro 2 Pannier on the left and a Traveller on the right - the Asymetrical Set.

 As you can see by the photos, the bike is narrow when fitted with either pannier and the only choice you really need to make is whether you like symmetry or asymmetry.
 I prefer the Asymmetrical set as the rectangular left bag is a bit easier to pack.

 Total weight of Traveller Panniers, 2 Liners and Frame set 3.6kg!
 That's everything required, both sides, all fittings, the lot.

 To view and buy the frame set (required) go here

-We are being smashed with orders at present, it will take a while make yours, allow two weeks, sorry.
+We are being smashed with orders at present, it will take a while to make yours, allow four weeks, sorry.

 There are two choices in the KTM 1190/1290 package we offer.

 You can either choose a pair of symmetrical Traveller Saddlebags (top), the same bag on both sides of the bike.
 For those who like the balanced look or if your idea is to pack a little lighter.